 Coleman Advocates is nationally known as a community-organizing powerhouse.
-We believe that the voices and perspectives of low-income youth and parents are essential to developing real solutions to the problems plaguing our schools and communities.
+We know the voices, perspectives, experiences, and expertise of Black and Brown youth and parents are essential to building equity, education justice, and racial justice in our schools and communities.

-The heart of our work is empowerment.
+The heart of our work is leadership development and empowerment.
 We’ve trained thousands of young people and parents to organize for change.

-These programs are highly successful.
-From the nation’s first tax set-aside for children’s services to alternatives to incarceration for vulnerable youth to landmark education equity reforms, Coleman members have developed, advocated for and won policy and budget changes that have improved conditions and expanded opportunities for hundreds of thousands of San Francisco children and families.
+Our children, youth, and parent leadership programs are highly successful.
+Since 1975, our children, youth, and parent member-leaders have developed, mobilized for, and won many policy and budget changes, improving conditions and expanded opportunities for hundreds of thousands of San Francisco children and families.

-And the reach of our member-led campaigns goes far beyond San Francisco.
+And our member-led campaigns create waves far beyond San Francisco.
 Our successes have inspired similar reforms throughout the state and country.

-Coleman members are the heart and soul of our work.
-Engaged parents and young people join Coleman because they know they cannot fight our community’s problems alone.
-Coleman membership meetings are lively spaces, full of debate, lots of food, and the sound of laughter.
+Coleman member-leaders are the heart and soul of our work.
+Engaged parents and young people join Coleman because they know they cannot fight our communities’ problems alone.
+Coleman children, youth, and parent meetings are lively spaces, full of debate and lots of food and laughter.

-Members join, pay dues, and take action together.
-Leaders meet together weekly in local elementary, middle and high schools, gather the courage to speak out and build unity across race, language and generations.
-Together, they envision and lead issue campaigns that make a real difference.
+Members join and take action together, meeting together weekly in local elementary, middle, and high schools, building courage, skills to speak out, and unity across race, language, and generations.
+Together, they envision and lead issue campaigns that make a real difference in systems change.

-Youth Making a Change (YMAC), going strong since 1991, is the groundbreaking program Coleman Advocates developed for organizing low-income high school students of color in San Francisco.
-YMAC has involved thousands of youth in youth-led advocacy efforts to stand for and win innovative programs for San Francisco’s high schools and students—including Wellness Centers and SF Youth Vote, as well as landmark policies to close the racial achievement gap.
+Youth Making a Change (YMAC), developing the leadership of Black and Brown high schoolers, has been going strong since 1991.
+YMAC has involved thousands of youth in youth-led efforts to stand up for and win innovative changes for San Francisco’s high schools and students, including Wellness Centers and SF Youth Vote, as well as landmark policies to close the racial achievement gap.

 YMAC is a hybrid model of member-led grassroots organizing, sharp policy and budget advocacy, and deep civic engagement.
 In addition, YMAC members receive individual and group academic and personal support, and community-building activities that we see as essential to sustainable community organizing.

-Coleman’s hope is to develop committed life-long leaders who exert leadership in their own lives, in their schools, in our organization, and in movements for racial and economic justice.
+Coleman develops committed life-long leaders who exert leadership in their own lives, in their schools, in our organization, and in movements for racial justice and education justice.